Xentrk/x3mRouting/README.md

 #### OpenVPN Client Screen
 As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists thru a VPN Client.
 You can't use the screen to:
-* bypass the VPN Client for an IPSET list and route to the WAN interface
+* Bypass the VPN Client for an IPSET list and route to the WAN interface.
-* apply an IPSET routing rule to a specific device
+* Apply an IPSET routing rule to a specific device.

 If you have these two requirements, see the usage instructions in [Option 3](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#3-openvpn-event--x3mroutingsh-script-1) below.